ublue-os/fleek/README.md

 Fleek is an all-in-one management system for everything you need to be productive on your computer.

-Status: ALPHA.
+Status: BETA.
 Probably won't eat your computer.
 Probably won't break your system, at least beyond simple recoverability.

+What follows is a brief overview and quick start.
+See full documentation at [https://getfleek.dev](https://getfleek.dev).

+Fleek v0.9.0 introduced some changes to how it should be installed.
+If you already have fleek installed, see [upgrade instructions](https://getfleek.dev/upgrade) on the website.

 ## Own your $HOME